VShopApp/mobile/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots/Video**
-If applicable, add screenshots/video to help explain your problem.
+If applicable, add screenshots/a video to help explain your problem.

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]